 How Do Muscles Become Fatigued?

-During short term power (anaerobic) exercise, our body uses substances such as ATP and creatine phosphate (CP) within the first 7 seconds to produce energy.
+During short-term power (anaerobic) exercise, our body uses substances such as ATP and creatine phosphate (CP) within the first 7 seconds to produce energy.
 This signals the body to start glycolysis, a process to utilize the glycogen (stored glucose) to produce energy.
 When glycogen is broken down to release energy, which allows the muscle movement to continue.
 During this process, a substance called lactic acid is formed.
 Small amounts of lactic acid operate as a temporary energy source, thus helping you avoid fatigue during a workout.
-However, a buildup of lactic acid during a workout can create burning sensations in the muscle & limits the muscle contraction, resulting in muscle fatigue.
-For this reason, it may be desirable to reduce lactic acid build up in the muscles.
-However, if you are a bodybuilder, lactic acid buildup has been shown to be highly anabolic- meaning, good for muscle building.
-Body builders routinely workout to feel the “burn” in their muscles.
+However, a buildup of lactic acid during a workout can create burning sensations in the muscle & limits muscle contraction, resulting in muscle fatigue.
+For this reason, it may be desirable to reduce lactic acid build-up in the muscles.
+However, if you are a bodybuilder, the lactic acid buildup has been shown to be highly anabolic- meaning, good for muscle building.
+Bodybuilders routinely work out to feel the “burn” in their muscles.

-Monocarboxylate transporters (MCT) regulates the transport of lactate and many other substances and removes lactic acid from the muscles.
-MCT1 gene influences the amount of MCT you produce.
-The more you produce, the quicker is the clearance rate, thus the delay in the onset of muscle fatigue.
-Individuals with faster version have shown to produce higher levels of MCT, making them more suitable for endurance based exercises than individuals with slower versions producing lower levels of MCT.
+Monocarboxylate transporters (MCT) regulate the transport of lactate and many other substances and remove lactic acid from the muscles.
+The MCT1 gene influences the amount of MCT you produce.
+The more you produce, the quicker the clearance rate, thus the delay in the onset of muscle fatigue.
+Individuals with a certain type of the MCT1 gene produce higher levels of MCT, making them more suitable for endurance-based exercises than individuals with the other types of the MCT1 gene.

 Discover your genes and align your training with your genetic type.
 Try Xcode’s fitness genetics test which can tell you whether you carry faster, slower or both versions of the MCT1 genes .
 Write to us at firstname.lastname@example.org